-The Tucson Trail Run series began in the late 1970s with Ken Young.
-Several other people continued the series through the years (Bob Deeran, Jennifer Aviles, Laura Lusk, Gordon Neal, Ross Zimmerman, Gene Joseph).
-Since the summer of 2018, Mike Duer, Angela Greynolds, and John Mollenhour have continued the original series and added some new elements.
-Most aspects of TTR have moved the Facebook group.
+The Tucson Trail Run series began in the late 1970s, founded by Ken Young.
+Several other people continued the series through the years (Bob Deeran, Jennifer Avilés, Laura Lusk, Gordon Neal, Ross Zimmerman, Gene Joseph).
+Since the summer of 2018, Mike Duer, Angela Greynolds, Stephen Woodall, and John Mollenhour have continued the original series and added some new elements.
+Most aspects of TTR have moved to a Facebook group.

 We use trails on public lands in the mountains around Tucson, Arizona.
 Our schedule sets a time and place where you can expect to find other runners doing the same route.
 There are no entry fees or awards.
 A Run Director (RD) will collect runners' names, emergency information, provide a brief description of the route, and get people started.
 The RD will make sure everyone is accounted for after the run.
 If someone is not accounted for, the RD will contact the appropriate authorities and emergency contact, which may result in an organized search effort.
 That effort might be billed to the runner.
 Most routes have been successfully completed numerous times by well-trained, experienced local ultra runners.
 These are low-key recreational activities designed to conform to the National Park and National Forest rules for informal, small group activities that don't require a permit.
 On some of the longer runs, the RD may provide aid.
 Most have no aid other than what you carry yourself, and all routes use existing trails or roads with no special markings.
 RDs may provide route maps, but runners are responsible for acquiring maps and learning the routes.
 The current schedule incorporates the original “core” TTR trail runs (Bear Canyon Loop, Mt Lemmon Ascent, Esperero Loop, Cowhead Saddle, Mica Mountain Marathon, Tanque Verde Loop) along with several newer runs introduced in recent years reflecting the interests of the various runners.
 Here is some general information concerning our runs: